Don’t let broken pool lights keep you in the dark. Learn about pool light replacement costs, including unit prices, labor rates, and add-ons.

 Since the pool filter sits between the pump and heater, your filter’s flow rate must also align with the heater’s requirements.
 If you need to upgrade your pump, you may also need to change out the filter.

 While you can complete most of the installation on your own, you won’t be able to do all of it.
-Pool heaters are hardwired into your home’s electrical box and typically require a dedicated circuit because they use so much juice.
+Pool heaters are hardwired into your home’s electrical box and require a dedicated circuit because they use so much juice.
 This is not a job you can handle yourself.
-Hire a local electrician to make the electrical connections for the heater once you have it in place.
+Once you have the heater in place, hire a local electrician to make the electrical connections.

 Making gas connections is also something you should leave to a professional.
-If you’re installing a gas pool heater, you’ll need to hire a gas plumber in your area to make the gas connections for the heater.
+If you’re installing a gas pool heater, you’ll need to hire a gas plumber to make the connections.

 There are several types of pool heaters to choose from to warm the chilly waters of your pool.
 The three most common are gas, heat pump, and solar pool heaters.